TrentonLazorchak/fantasy-peek/README.md

 # 🏈 FantasyPeek

 FantasyPeek is your AI-powered fantasy football companion built for the modern iOS era.
-Currently supporting [Sleeper](https://sleeper.com), FantasyPeek lets you explore rosters and leagues in a beautifully simple UI, and then elevates your experience using Apple’s **Foundational Models** (iOS 26+ only).
+Currently supporting [Sleeper](https://sleeper.com), FantasyPeek lets you explore rosters and leagues in a beautifully simple UI, and then elevates your experience using Apple’s **Foundation Models** (iOS 26+ only).

 ## ✨ Features